 I have great plans for all the zucchini coming this summer.
 I know it’s a little bit early, but I wanted to make sure you didn’t miss this amazing zucchini muffin recipe.
 Since it’s oil based (rather than butter), I didn’t even have to swap anything out to make them dairy free.

-They’re perfectly spiced, with cinnamon and just a hint of ground cloves, and I filled them with chopped pecans for added texture.
+They’re perfectly spiced, like your favorite banana bread, with cinnamon and just a hint of ground cloves, and I filled them with chopped pecans for added texture.
 You can leave them out if you want though.